dantemartino1998/CSC212_Group_20/README.md

 # CSC212_Group_20 Term Project: Splay Trees
 The repository for Group 20 CSC212 group project.
-Not really sure how the Repo should be configured, but at least it is created.

 If needed, here is the link to the Project Assignment page: https://github.com/uricsc/212-Deliverables/blob/main/Term%20Project.md